GEEGABYTE1/Data_Strcuture_SearchEngine/README.md

 - `Stack`: Views the Stack Structure in Python
 - `Queue`: Views the Queue Structure in Python
 - `Hash Map`: Views the Hash Map Structure in Python
-- `Binary Search Tree`: Views the Binary Search Tree in Python
+- `Tree`: Views the Tree structure in Python
 - `MaxHeap`: Views the basic Max Heap
 - `MinHeap`: Views the basic Min Heap
 - `Graph`: Views the Graph Data structure
 - `BiDirectional LinkedList`: Views the Bidirectional LinkedList
+- `Binary Search Tree`: Views the Binary Search Tree Implementation in Python

 # Controls for Sorting Algorithm Search Engine